remlapmot/mr2019-tom-palmer-poster/README.md

         folder of figures, `Figures`, to the `docs` folder because I prefer enabling github pages for a repo from the docs folder rather than from a separate branch.
-The html file is renamed to index.html (and its \_file folder renamed) so the github pages page will render.
+The html file is renamed to index.html (its \_files folder doesn’t need renaming, and in fact is empty, so doesn’t show on the GitHub repo) so the github pages page will render.

     <!-- end list -->